 - Total program duration: a minimum of 12 weeks to observe significant effects, although long-term interventions are recommended to sustain results (Olazarán et al., 2010; Sitzer et al., 2006).

-Programs should be adapted to the level of impairment and the patient’s emotional state, as well as integrated with other psychotherapeutic or pharmacological interventions when required.
+Programs should be adapted to the level of impairment and emotional state of the patient, and integrated with other psychotherapeutic or pharmacological interventions when required.

 Subscribe